The Best California Photography Locations

 YOSEMITE NATIONAL PARK

 Rare picture to the left.
-We might run a contest to see who can figure out how many times she’s pictured in the photography magazine.
+We might run a contest to see who can figure out how many times she’s pictured in the magazine.
 This is one of the few times among the hundreds of pages.

 Venture Beach, California fishing pier with dynamic color sunset